Monday, February 8, 2010

 Was there a particular reason for the war between you and a few of the other writers at the time of Style Wars?

-Cap: People thought they could make rules for an outlaw world and i believed if there were any rules : MPC rules
+Cap: People thought they could make rules for an outlaw world and I believed if there were any rules.The bronx rules

 People look up to you as being a king of bombing.
 How do you feel about that?